hollyschinsky/phonegap-workshop/avoid-300ms-delay.md

     FastClick.attach(document.body);
     ```

-4. Test the application: Click the Help button.
+4. Test the application by clicking the help button.
 The message should now appear without delay.

 <div class="row" style="margin-top:40px;">